-- ⊠ Clean, sanitize, and disinfect frequently touched surfaces (e.g. door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) between uses multiple times per day.
-Maintain clean and disinfected (CDC guidance) environments, including classrooms, cafeteria settings and restrooms. - Outdoor playground structures require normal routine cleaning and do not require disinfection.
-Shared equipment should be cleaned and disinfected at least daily in accordance with CDC guidance.

-- All frequently touched surfaces (e.g., door handles, sink handles, drinking fountains,) and shared objects (PE equipment, science equipment, art supplies) will be cleaned between uses. - Classrooms will be disinfected after each cohort using an electrostatic sprayer and other approved devices and disinfectants.
-Only trained personnel will be able to operate the sprayer.

-- Apply disinfectants safely and correctly following labeling direction as specified by the manufacturer.
-Keep these products away from students. - ▼ To reduce the risk of asthma, choose disinfectant products on the EPA List N with asthma-safer ingredients (e.g. hydrogen peroxide, citric acid, or lactic acid) and avoid products that mix these with asthma-causing ingredients like peroxyacetic acid, sodium hypochlorite (bleach), or quaternary ammonium compounds. - Schools with HVAC systems must evaluate the system to minimize indoor air recirculation (thus maximizing fresh outdoor air) to the extent possible.
+- Clean, sanitize, and disinfect frequently touched surfaces (e.g. door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) between uses multiple times per day.
+Maintain clean and disinfected (CDC guidance) environments, including classrooms, cafeteria settings and restrooms.
+Provide time and supplies for the cleaning and disinfecting of high-touch surfaces between multiple student uses, even in the same cohort. - Outdoor learning spaces must have at least 75% of the square footage of its sides open for airflow. - Outdoor playground structures require normal routine cleaning and do not require disinfection.
+Shared equipment should be cleaned and disinfected at least daily in accordance with CDC guidance. - Apply disinfectants safely and correctly following labeling direction as specified by the manufacturer.
+Keep these products away from students. - To reduce the risk of asthma, choose disinfectant products on the EPA List N with asthma-safer ingredients (e.g. hydrogen peroxide, citric acid, or lactic acid) and avoid products that mix these with asthma-causing ingredients like peroxyacetic acid, sodium hypochlorite (bleach), or quaternary ammonium compounds. - Schools with HVAC systems must evaluate the system to minimize indoor air recirculation (thus maximizing fresh outdoor air) to the extent possible.
 Schools that do not have mechanical ventilation systems shall, to the extent possible, increase natural ventilation by opening windows and interior doors before students arrive and after students leave, and while students are present.
-Do not prop open doors that can pose a safety or security risk to students and staff (e.g., exterior doors and fire doors that must remain closed). - Consider running ventilation systems continuously and changing the filters more frequently.
+Do not prop open doors that can pose a safety or security risk to students and staff (e.g., exterior doors and fire doors that must remain closed.) - Schools with HVAC systems should ensure all filters are maintained and replaced as necessary to ensure proper functioning of the system. - All intake ports that provide outside air to the HVAC system should be cleaned, maintained, and cleared of any debris that may affect the function and performance of the ventilation system. - Consider running ventilation systems continuously and changing the filters more frequently.
 Do not use fans if they pose a safety or health risk, such as increasing exposure to pollen/allergies or exacerbating asthma symptoms.
-Consider using window fans or box fans positioned in open windows to blow fresh outdoor air into the classroom via one window, and indoor air out of the classroom via another window.
-Fans must not be used in rooms with closed windows and doors, as this does not allow for fresh air to circulate. - Consider the need for increased ventilation in areas where students with special health care needs receive medication or treatments. - Facilities must be cleaned and disinfected at least daily to prevent transmission of the virus from surfaces (see CDC's guidance on disinfecting public spaces). - Consider modification or enhancement of building ventilation where feasible (see CDC's guidance on ventilation and filtration and American Society of Heating, Refrigerating, and Air-Conditioning Engineers' guidance). - Clean, sanitize, and disinfect frequently touched surfaces (e.g. door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) between uses multiple times per day.
-Maintain clean and disinfected (CDC guidance) environments, including classrooms, cafeteria settings and restrooms.
+Consider using window fans or box fans positioned in open windows to blow fresh outdoor air into the classroom via one window, and indoor air out of the

+- classroom via another window.
+Fans must not be used in rooms with closed windows and doors, as this does not allow for fresh air to circulate. - Consider the need for increased ventilation in areas where students with special health care needs receive medication or treatments. - Facilities must be cleaned and disinfected at least daily to prevent transmission of the virus from surfaces (see CDC's guidance on disinfecting public spaces). - Consider modification or enhancement of building ventilation where feasible (see CDC's guidance on ventilation and filtration and American Society of Heating, Refrigerating, and Air-Conditioning Engineers' guidance).